 TGbe editor: Add the following bullet after the bullet (“The Delay subfield is set to…”) of subclause 9.4.2.19.11 of Draft REVme 4.0 as:

+The MSDU Delivery Ratio subfield is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the resulting MSDU delivery ratio for the TC, given by the TID, is lower than the value specified in the MSDU Delivery Ratio field in the relevant QoS Characteristics element.
+Otherwise, it is set to 0.

 TGbe editor: modify the following paragraph (“The Measurement Count field contains…”) of subclause 9.4.2.19.11 of Draft REVme 4.0 as:

 The Measurement Count field contains a number of MSDUs.
-This value is used to calculate an average discard count for the average trigger condition.
+This value is used to calculate an average discard count for the average trigger condition and the MSDU delivery ratio trigger condition.
 It is also used in place of measurement duration in determining the scope of the reported results when a report is triggered; see 11.10.9.8 (Transmit Stream/Category Measurement report).

 TGbe editor: modify the following figure in subclause 9.4.2.20.11 of Draft REVme 4.0 as: